Project-DARC/DARC/README.md

 3. The amount of dividends per token holder (X) is calculated by the following formula: `dividend_X = dividendable_cash * dividend_power(X) / total_dividend_power`
 4. After the `offer_dividend()` operation is called, the dividendable cash and dividendable transaction counter will be set to 0, and the dividend withdraw balance of each token holder will be increased by `dividend_X`

-To make sure the dividend yield rate is stable, we can add a plugin to the DARC to lock the dividend yield rate for 5 years by limiting the `set_parameters()` function
+To make sure the dividend yield rate is stable, we can add a plugin to the DARC to lock the dividend yield rate for 5 years by limiting the `set_parameters()` function.

 ***Law 6: The dividend yield rate should be locked > 500‱ (5%) before 2030-01-01.***